Grounder characters on The 100. Note that only spoilers from season 3 are hidden.

 - Morality Pet: She brings out Clarke's softer side toward strangers post- Mount Weather's extermination.

-- Replacement Love Interest: Subverted because she only shares one night with Clarke and after Lexa's death Clarke once again finds herself at her home needing her help but of course Niylah is later Put on a Bus and Clarke is not only grieving but also focused on her task to worry about pursuing a relationship and they never even talk about the night they spent together.
+- Replacement Goldfish: Subverted because she only shares one night with Clarke and after Lexa's death Clarke once again finds herself at her home needing her help but of course Niylah is later Put on a Bus and Clarke is not only grieving but also focused on her task to worry about pursuing a relationship and they never even talk about the night they spent together.

 - Put on a Bus: It is implied that she later leaves her trading post to avoid the A.L.I.E problem.